Scimitar oryx: Genetics and evolution

 The scimitar oryx has 58 chromosomes - one pair of large submetacentric autosomes and 27 acrocentric autosomal pairs.
 The X and Y chromosomes are the largest and smallest acrocentrics.
 The first molecular study of this species (published in 2007) observed genetic diversity among European, North American, and some other captive groups.
-Divergence was found within the mitochondrial DNA haplotypes, and was estimated to have taken place between 2.1 and 2.7 million years ago.
-Population increases occurred about 1.2 and 0.5 million years ago.
+Divergence was found within the mitochondrial DNA haplotypes and was estimated to have taken place between 2.1 and 2.7 million years ago (Mya).
+Population increases occurred about 1.2 and 0.5 Mya.

 In another study, intended to note genetic differences between Oryx species, karyotypes of Oryx species and subspecies – namely O. gazella, O. b. beisa, O. b. callotis, O. dammah, and O. leucoryx – were compared with the standard karyotype of Bos taurus.
 The number of autosomes in all karyotypes was 58.
 The X and Y chromosomes were conserved in all five species.

 Physical description

 The scimitar oryx is a straight-horned antelope that stands just over 1 m at the shoulder.
 The males weigh 140–210 kg and the females 91–140 kg.
 The body measures 140–240 cm from the head to the base of the tail.
 The tail is 45–60 cm long and ends with a tuft.
-They are sexually dimorphic with males being larger than females.
+They are sexually dimorphic, with males being larger than females.

 Its coat is white with a red-brown chest and black markings on the forehead and down the length of the nose.
 The coat reflects the sun's rays, while the black portions and the tip of the tongue provide protection against sunburn.
 The white coat helps to reflect the heat of the desert.
 Calves are born with yellow coats and lack distinguishing marks, which appear later in life.
 Their pelage changes to adult coloration at 3–12 months old.

 Both male and female oryxes have horns, with the females' being more slender.
 The horns are long, thin, and symmetrical, and curve backward (a distinctive feature of this species); they can reach 1.0 to 1.2 m in both sexes.
 The hollow walls of the horns are so thin that they can easily break.
 The female's udder has four teats.
 The large, spreading hooves are well adapted to allow these antelopes to walk on the sand of their dry habitats.
 A scimitar oryx can live as long as 20 years.
-At Smithsonian National Zoo, a female oryx died at 21, an exceptional age since females generally have a lifespan of about 15 years.
+At Smithsonian National Zoo, a female oryx died at 21, an exceptional age, since females generally have a lifespan around 15 years.